soummyaanon/bixai-nextjs-agentsdk-statter-kit/CODE_OF_CONDUCT.md

 **Impact:** Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment, or aggression toward any individual.

-**Consequence:** A permanent ban from any sort of public interaction within the community.
+**Consequence:** A permanent ban from any sort of public interaction within the community

 ---